Skip to main content

 Muzzleloading Rifles/Pistols: .40 caliber or larger, firing a single ball/bullet.

-Muzzleloading Shotgun: 20 Gauge or larger, firing a single slug.
+Muzzleloading Shotgun: 20 gauge or larger, firing a single slug.

 • Unless otherwise provided by state law, no person shall carry or use any modern firearm in conjunction with any legal muzzleloading firearm during any muzzleloader season.